How to Ride

 - Personal items may be placed under the seat or in the overhead rack.

-- Open alcoholic containers aren't permitted on trains beginning at 9 p.m. on special event nights.
+- Open alcoholic beverages are prohibited on the trains beginning at 9 p.m. on special event days and nights.

 - Keep vestibule, aisles and stairs clear.